MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 - Android

 ### Update for users of Android Company Portal app<!-- 25109006  -->
 If users launch a version of the Android Company Portal app below 5.0.5333.0 (released November 2021), they will see a prompt encouraging them to update their Android Company Portal app.
-If a user with an older Android Company Portal version attempts to register a new device using a recent version of the Authenticator app, the process will likely fail.
+If a user with an older Android Company Portal version attempts a new device registration using a recent version of the Authenticator app, the process will likely fail.
 The way to resolve this is to update the Android Company Portal app.

 ### Intune migrating from SafetyNet Attestation API to Google Play Integrity API<!-- 15571389   -->
 Google has deprecated the [SafetyNet Attestation API](https://developer.android.com/training/safetynet/attestation) and replaced it with the [Play Integrity API](https://developer.android.com/google/play/integrity).
 Intune will be migrating to the new API for app protection policies.
 The "SafetyNet device attestation" setting name will be updated to align with the new Google Play Integrity API for all policies in the Intune user interface (UI).
 For related information, see [Discontinuing the SafetyNet Attestation API](https://developer.android.com/training/safetynet/deprecation-timeline) and [Migrating from the SafetyNet Attestation API](https://developer.android.com/google/play/integrity/migrate).